wenjunli925/openFrameworks-assignment/Assignment_2/README.md

 ## Descirption

-This is 3DPrimitivesExample that I ran for test.</br>
+This is 3DPrimitivesExample that I found in Examples folder and ran for test.</br>
 ![](images/dog.gif)

 ## Screenshots